Kaakati/VIPER-Module-Generator/README.md

 >The interactor mainly contains business logic, e.g. logging in the user /  processing a purchase / sending a friend request.
 It should be independent of the UI.
 It only handles requests from the presenter and prepare corresponding data regardless of how the view looks like.

 #### ENTITY
 >Entities are the model objects manipulated by an Interactor and only by the Interactor.
-It is simply an NSManagedObject.
-It is model orientated and therefore should not contain any business logic.
+It is simply a Struct.
+It is model orientated and therefore should not contain any business logic, Entity is not the Model, it's a represntation of the Model.
-Something like  is not supposed to be placed inside an Entity.

 #### ROUTING (WIREFRAME)
 >Wireframe defines the routes from one screen to another.
 In VIPER, the responsibility for Routing is shared between the presenter and the wireframe.